An overview of the ArtiSynth simulation mechanism is given here. More details are given in [11] and in the related overview paper.

 , and

-Newton’s second law then gives
+.
+Newton’s second law

-(1.1) |
+| (1.1) |

-where the accounts for various “fictitious” forces.
+term accounts for various “fictitious” forces.

 Each integration step involves solving for

-the velocities at time step
+at time step

 given the velocities and forces